Top Performers Use or Have Sales Playbooks

-B2B Sales Playbook: An approach to building dominant-level digital sales capabilities in a business-to-business (B2B) model in this modern age is no different than climbing Mt.
+Sales Playbook: An approach to building dominant-level digital sales and marketing capabilities in this modern age is no different than climbing Mt.
 Everest.

-Because Fannit is an Internet Marketing Agency that has seen a lot come and go, we decided to put together a playbook for potential clients – it all starts with data.
+Because Fannit is an Internet Marketing Agency that has seen a lot come and go, we decided to put together a playbook for potential clients facing these challenges.
+And it all starts with data.

 So, a lot of sales reps and managers have a plan, but quite often fail in the sales process to sell to their capacity.
 A sales playbook is a recipe for companies’ salespeople and marketing to develop the skills it takes to sell more product or services.